ibm-cloud-architecture/refarch-integration/docs/icp/icp-deploy.md

    * push the image to the remote repository
    * build the helm package from the chart definition
    * install the chart to cluster.

-## Setup Private Docker Registry

-TBD

-# Hybrid integration components
-As illustrated in first figure above we are deploying 3 components to ICP: so do the following steps in the same order
-1. Deploy the SOA data access layer service running on WebSphere Liberty [Deploy DAL to ICP](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-dal/blob/master/docs/icp-deploy.md)
-1. For IIB study this article: [Deploying IIB Application to IBM Cloud private](https://github.com/ibm-cloud-architecture/refarch-integration-esb/blob/master/IBMCloudprivate/README.md)
-1. For the web application see [Deploy web app to ICP](https://github.com/ibm-cloud-architecture/refarch-caseinc-app/blob/master/docs/run-icp.md)